1986 FBI Miami shootout: Aftermath

 A subsequent FBI investigation placed partial blame for the agents' deaths on the lack of stopping power exhibited by their service handguns.
 While some agents were equipped with 9 mm semi-automatic pistols, most had revolvers, which made up the majority of the weapons used in the fight.
 The FBI soon began a search for a more powerful cartridge to issue to all agents.
 Noting the difficulties of reloading a revolver while under fire, the FBI specified that agents should be armed with box magazine-fed semi-automatic pistols.
 This incident contributed to the increasing trend for law enforcement agencies to switch from revolvers to semi-automatics across the United States.

-In the aftermath, the FBI collaborated with Smith & Wesson to develop the S&W Model 1076 chambered for the 10 mm Auto round.
-There is a persistent myth that the 10mm's sharp recoil proved too much for most agents to control effectively, and a special reduced velocity loading was developed; commonly referred to as the "10 mm Lite" or "10 mm FBI".
-However the FBI developed its reduced velocity 10mm cartridge before the 1076 pistol was developed to fire it.
-No agents were ever issued full power 10mm ammo because the reduced velocity ammo was developed before the FBI selected the 10mm cartridge.
+In the aftermath, the FBI collaborated with Smith & Wesson to develop the S&W Model 1076 chambered for the 10mm Auto round.
+There is a persistent myth that the 10mm's sharp recoil proved too much for most agents to control effectively, and a special reduced velocity loading was developed; commonly called the "10 mm Lite" or "10 mm FBI".
+However, the FBI developed its reduced velocity 10mm cartridge before the 1076 pistol was developed to fire it.
+No agents were ever issued full power 10mm ammunition, because the reduced velocity ammunition was developed before the FBI selected the 10mm cartridge.
 Soon afterwards Smith & Wesson developed a shorter cased cartridge based on the 10 mm, the .40 S&W. (Note: The 10 mm and .40 S&W are identical in projectile diameter, both using a 0.400" caliber bullet.)

 Other issues were brought up in the aftermath of the shooting.
-Despite being on the lookout for two violent felons who were known to use firearms during their crimes, only two of the FBI vehicles contained shotguns (in addition to Mireles, McNeill had a shotgun in his car, but was unable to reach it before or during the shootout), and none of the agents were armed with a rifle.
-Only two of the agents were wearing ballistic vests, and the armor they were wearing was standard light body armor, designed to protect against handgun rounds, not the .223 Remington rounds fired by Platt's Mini-14 rifle.
-The other six agents involved in the stakeout in six vehicles had additional weaponry including Remington shotguns, Heckler & Koch MP5 submachine guns, and M16 rifles, but did not reach the shootout in time to participate.
+Although the field agents were on the lookout for two violent suspects known to use firearms during their crimes, only two of the FBI vehicles contained shotguns (in addition to Mireles, McNeill had a shotgun in his car, but was unable to reach it before or during the shootout), and none of the agents was armed with a rifle.
+In addition, only two of the agents were wearing bulletproof vests.
+Their 'armor' was standard light body armor, designed to protect against handgun rounds, not the .223 Remington rounds fired by Platt's Mini-14 rifle.

+The other six agents involved in the stakeout in six vehicles had additional weaponry, including Remington shotguns, Heckler & Koch MP5 submachine guns, and M16 rifles.
+But they did not reach the shootout in time to participate.

 Ronald Risner died on June 14, 2002, and Gordon McNeill died on January 1, 2004.

 Lawsuit

 After the shootout, the families of agents Jerry Dove and Benjamin Grogan sued the estates of Platt and Matix under the RICO statute for damages.
-The lawsuit was dismissed because the families did not allege the "kind of recovery that RICO was designed to afford."
+The lawsuit was dismissed, because the families did not allege the "kind of recovery that RICO was designed to afford."